disclaimer

 The following are steps involved in resolving a criminal case that goes to trial in Arizona:

 In Arizona, most trials are heard by a jury.
-The criminal trial starts with selecting 12 members of the jury who are questioned and examined by the judge and attorneys concerning issues about the case.
+A criminal trial typically begins with the selection of 12 jurors, who are questioned and examined by the judge and attorneys regarding issues related to the case.

 The trial begins with opening statements from both sides, the state attorney and the defense attorney.
-Here, the prosecuting attorney provides the court with an overview of the crime committed with facts that support the claim.
+Here, the prosecuting attorney presents the court with an overview of the crime, supported by facts that substantiate the claim.

 After both sides have given opening statements or waived the opportunity to do so, the prosecuting attorney proceeds to conduct a direct examination.
-Witnesses are called to the stand and questioned under oath to reinforce the facts earlier provided.
-The opposing attorney may also provide witnesses to affirm that the defendant is innocent of the charges.
-Likewise, the court allows the attorneys to cross-examine witnesses by questioning witnesses and testimonies provided by the opposing side.
+Witnesses are called to the stand and questioned under oath to reinforce the facts previously provided.
+The opposing attorney may also offer witnesses to affirm that the defendant is innocent of the charges.
+Likewise, the court allows the attorneys to cross-examine witnesses by questioning the witnesses and testimonies provided by the opposing side.

 The trial generally depends on these examinations because it is the only opportunity to provide evidence, reinforce or debunk facts, and discredit witnesses.
 The judges and jury (through written notes submitted to the judge) may also question witnesses to clarify issues that arise.